 “Religious pluralism is meaningless” without atheists, contests Dr. Frank Burton, Executive Director of The Circle of Reason and a local organizer of the First Minneapolis Circle of Reason and Secular Bible Study.
-Burton founded the Circle of Reason, an international community for “pluralistic rationalism,” on January 1, 2000, with the intention of harnessing a small piece of the simultaneous worldwide celebration and introspection that ushered in the new millennium.
-In doing so, Burton sought to create a space for “reasoning dialogue,” where theists and non-theists could come together and have respectful, rational, and meaningful conversations about their worldviews.
-Burton broadens the idea of “interfaith dialogue” by referring to this kind of intentional engagement as “transbelief dialogue,” an approach that attempts to builds bridges between theist and non-theist as well as different religious communities.
+Burton founded The Circle of Reason, an international community for “pluralistic rationalism,” – commitment to reasoning regardless of worldview – on January 1, 2000, with the intention of harnessing a small piece of the worldwide introspection that ushered in the new millennium.
+In doing so, Burton sought to create a space for “reasoning dialogue” where theists and non-theists could come together and have respectful, rational, and meaningful conversations about their diverse worldviews.
+Burton broadens the idea of “interfaith dialogue” by referring to this kind of intentional engagement as “transbelief” or “interbelief” dialogue, an approach that attempts to builds bridges between theist and non-theist as well as different religious communities.
 Burton contends that, “atheists can help…bring out the assumptions that theists share…If all the theists are trying to figure out how to get along with the atheists, then they’ll figure out how to get along with each other a little bit better.”

 The connotation of “interfaith” is one that, in Dr. Burton’s view, urgently needs to be broadened: everyone on the vast spectrum of belief and non-belief should be included in the conversations that affect how they relate to one another.
 Secular, humanist, and otherwise non-theist individuals and groups “can have good insights into disagreements between Muslim, Christian, and Jewish groups,” among others.
-The Circle of Reason and Secular Bible Study are insistently all-inclusive: “think of it as food for the mind,” Burton says, “that we’re giving out free, to all those folks who might want to understand your viewpoints, and the assumptions that underlie your faith.”
+The Circle of Reason and Secular Bible Study are insistently all-inclusive: “Think of it as food for the mind,” Burton says, “that we’re giving out free, to all those folks who might want to understand your viewpoints, and the assumptions that underlie your religious faith or your ethical or philosophical belief.”